Pre-professional training for dancers ages 8-18

 New Students

-New students seeking admission into the Academy Division must audition for placement.
-Open auditions are held in the spring and fall of each year.
+Students seeking admission into the Academy Division must audition for placement.
+Open auditions are held twice a year in the spring and fall.
 To inquire about a placement class outside of open auditions, please contact School of Nashville Ballet at 615-297-2966 x910 or school@nashvilleballet.com.

 Current Students